 Now this answer has to focus on customers’ needs and values.
 It is your responsibility to find out the real problem that your brand is trying to solve.
 Remember that your unique selling proposition focuses on your audience’s value and solves their problems.

-How to Create a Successful Unique Selling Proposition.
+How to Successfully Create a Unique Selling Proposition.

 It would be best to shift your mindset from business to being a consumer.
 This concept might be a little bit difficult.